galaxy-genome-annotation/python-apollo/docs/commands/organisms.rst

 Remove features of an organism

+**Output**::

+Remove features of an organism

 Output:

- an empty dictionary

-**Output**::

 an empty dictionary

 **Options**::